 We lived simply in terms of material goods, but I had what I needed: three meals per day, snacks, a bed I shared with my sister, and enough clothes to get through one week, as long as we did laundry twice.
 Occasionally, we got surprises, like toys for birthdays, Christmas, and special occasions, but gifts were often very practical: toothpaste, razors, socks, underwear, sweaters, and mittens.

 Of course, there were always other things I wanted.
-My cousin had a Barbie corvette that I hoped she would hand down, instead of her clothes.
+My cousin had a Barbie Corvette that I hoped she would hand down, instead of her clothes.
 She didn’t, and I survived.
 I am not damaged because I didn’t get a new car when I turned 16, like some of the people I went to school with did.
-In fact, I probably developed work ethic and budgeting skills earlier than some of them.
-Yet I fell (and still sometimes fall) into the habit of wanting and buying what I am told I “should”.
+In fact, I probably developed a work ethic and budgeting skills earlier than some of them.
+Yet I fell (and sometimes still fall) into the habit of wanting and buying what I’m told I “should”.
 I have chased many “shiny balls” in the forms of careers, certifications, clients, degrees, knowledge, lovers, perceived opportunities, skills, technology, and more.

 Today, I acknowledge myself for simplifying my life so that my calendar includes a better balance of business, financial security, self-care, and relationship-building activities.
 I also acknowledge myself for simplifying my business products and services to align with my life vision, mission, and core values—just in time to share my mother’s final years at levels deeper and more meaningful than I ever imagined.

 Life is short.
-Acknowledge yourself in the Comments section below.
+Acknowledge yourself.
 What are you doing to simplify your life or your business?